Coronavirus and Meetings

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how the pandemic is affecting meetings

-Orlando's Orange County Convention Center is the latest event venue to fall victim to the COVID-19 crisis, which has already delayed new property openings and forced some hotels to shut down for good.
+Updated Sept.
+1, 2020.
+Expansion work on Orlando's Orange County Convention Center is the latest to fall victim to the Covid-19 crisis, which has delayed new property openings and forced some hotels to shut down for good.

-The expansion project was expected to bring the venue's total exhibit space up to 2.3 million square feet.
-Included in the plans were the addition of an enclosed Convention Way Grand Concourse, which would add 60,000 square feet of meeting space, an 80,000-square-foot ballroom and a new entry to the North-South building.
+The construction would have brought the venue's total exhibit space up to 2.3 million square feet.
+Included in the plans were the addition of an enclosed Convention Way Grand Concourse, which would add 60,000 square feet of breakout space, an 80,000-square-foot ballroom and a new entry to the North-South building.
 In addition, a new 200,000-square-foot multipurpose venue was to provide seating for up to 20,000 people.

 In an effort to bring back live events safely, the convention center has become GBAC Star certified in coronavirus cleaning and prevention.
 In July, the Orange County Convention Center hosted its first trade show since March.
 More than 1,400 people attended the Together Again Expo in person.